ahmed-al-balochi/dotfiles/.config/qtile/README.md

 ASSOCIATED ACTION

 MODKEY is the windows key on your keyboard.

+RETURN is the Enter key on your keyboard.

 MODKEY + x
 opens terminal (alacritty is the terminal but can be easily changed)